danieldriver/danieldriver.github.io/_posts/2011-05-18-brazos-commentaries.md

 ---
-layout: post
 title: "Brazos Bible Commentary Series: An Analysis and Critique"
-tagline: "A Wycliffe Centre for Scripture &amp; Theology Event"
-description: "The Spring 2011 colloquium of the Wycliffe Centre for Scripture &amp; Theology."
+desc: "The Spring 2011 colloquium of the Wycliffe Centre for Scripture &amp; Theology."
-category: notes
+category: WCST
-button:
-  link: /img/pdf/WCST-2011-Spring.pdf
-  text: Download the event flyer &rarr;
 ---

 Wycliffe College is pleased to inaugurate its new **Wycliffe Centre for Scripture & Theology** (WCST) with a two-part colloquium on 13 and 14 May 2011.